AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: Evaluation

-We exemplify a few cases of intriguing optimizations discovered using \algname to illustrate its strengths. \paragraph{Peephole Optimization} \algname can accomplish peephole optimizations like algebraic simplification and hardware-level intrinsic fusion.
+\paragraph{Peephole Optimization} \algname can accomplish peephole optimizations like algebraic simplification and hardware-level intrinsic fusion.
 For example, \algname simplifies the expression $\theta_{t-1} - \gamma \lambda \theta_{t-1}$ to $(1 - \gamma \lambda)\theta_{t-1}$, enabling precomputation of $(1 - \gamma \lambda)$.
 Additionally, \algname can recognize idiomatic instruction patterns such as \texttt{reciprocal(sqrt(...)))} $\Rightarrow$ \texttt{rsqrt(...))}, which reduces intermediate tensors.
 For SiLU, \algname can conduct transformation $x/(1 + e^{-x}) \Rightarrow x \cdot \text{sigmoid}(x)$ to leverage NKI’s specialized instruction, resulting in more efficient execution.

 \paragraph{Loop Optimization} Apart from peephole optimizations, \algname can also discover non-local optimizations such as loop transformations.
 We pick two snapshots from one optimization trace of BatchMatmul + Softmax as shown in~\Cref{fig:kernel-case-study}.
 The baseline kernel (a) results in memory spilling because tiles \texttt{v} and \texttt{p} have to live across two loops.
 LLM agents identify this inefficiency and manage to remove the spilling by recomputing \texttt{v'} at kernel (b).
 Although this optimization reduces off-chip memory access, which improves the performance, it also introduces an extra matrix multiplication before the \texttt{exp}.
-On Trainium, matrix multiplication executes on tensor engine and \texttt{exp} executes on vector engine.
 Therefore, LLM agents decide to remove the recomputation and the extra \texttt{m} loop in kernel (c).
 In this way, the generated kernel achieves no spilling and higher vector engine utilization.
-This indicates that \algname is capable of discovering global optimizations that require multiple steps of non-trivial reasoning that involve semantics of the kernel program, the underlying hardware architecture, and understanding of the profiler feedback.
+This indicates that \algname is capable of discovering global optimizations that require multiple steps of non-trivial reasoning that involve kernel semantics, the underlying hardware architecture, and profiler feedback.